A home of history and family

 Opening and Admission

 From June to September, when the gardens are in full bloom, we invite visitors to enjoy our grounds and peaceful woodland walk on Tuesdays and Thursdays (between 13:00-17:00).
-However, Bodrhyddan can happily open outside of these times for groups of 25 or more, making the Hall the perfect stop for coach parties travelling to Llandudno and Conwy.
+Entry to the gardens costs just £5 pp. We also host some Locals’ Days in early summer.

 Get in Touch